 Rs 1500 per person for 7-8 persons

-The price includes air-conditioned transport, a knowledgeable English-speaking guide, illustrated handouts, personalised tour, and all taxes.
+Includes: Air-conditioned transport, a knowledgeable English-speaking guide, personalised tour and all taxes.

 Entrances to the sites are to be paid directly.